 Your videos are competing with all of that!

-So, you making sure you’re creating the best video possible with the best clickable title possible is the most important thing to do.
+So, you have to make sure you’re creating the best video possible with the best clickable title possible is the most important thing to do.

 Think about the viewer’s journey.